patw/AudioSumma/README.md

 ## Configuration

 Copy sample.env to .env and point your endpoint URLs for a working llama.cpp and whisper.cpp running in server/api mode.

+## llama.cpp and whisper.cpp

+These need to be running in server mode somewhere on your local machine or on your network.
+Make sure the PROMPT_FORMAT in your .env file matches exactly to what the LLM model expects.

 ## Running